-You probably already know that converting to SAP S/4HANA will not simply be another upgrade as in the past…
+Article updated in July 2020 You probably already know that converting to SAP S/4HANA will not be another mere upgrade as in the past…

-The latest version of SAP brings so many disruptive innovations that this will probably be one of the most challenging and exciting projects that your SAP S/4HANA team has experienced over the last decade!
+This latest version brings so many disruptive innovations that the conversion to SAP S/4HANA will probably be one of the most challenging and exciting projects for your SAP team in the last decade!

 However, there are a few traps to avoid if you want to guarantee your return on investment.

 1. SAP got simple, don’t make it more complex!

 Photo credit: SAP - what’s new in Cash Management and Payments with SAP S/4HANA

 The first thing to do is to check the SAP simplification list, where you will be able to compare the new SAP S/4HANA with the classic ERP functionalities.
 It is also important to explore the potential impacts on your system.